-Montgomery police seeking information in 2022 murder
+Montgomery Police seeking information in 2022 murder

 MONTGOMERY, Ala.
-(WSFA) - The Montgomery Police Department is asking for help identifying suspects in a January 2022 murder.
+(WSFA) -The Montgomery police are asking for help identifying a suspect in the Oct 2, 2022, murder of Reginald Woods.

-On January 1, 2022, at about 10:00 p.m., police responded to the 3800 block of South Court Street about a shooting.
-Upon arrival, police located an adult male victim who sustained a fatal gunshot wound.
-The victim, identified as Daniel Jackson, 31, of Montgomery, was pronounced dead on the scene.
+According to MPD, at about 2:03 a.m. on Oct 2, 2022, police responded to a local hospital in reference to a walk-in patient suffering from a gunshot wound.
+Investigators determined the shooting happened at the intersection of Taft Street and Malvern Street.
+The victim, later identified as Woods, succumbed to his injuries and was pronounced dead a short time later.

-Montgomery Police Investigators ask anyone present during the shooting to please come forward and speak with investigators.
+MPD investigators ask that anyone present during the shooting please come forward and speak with investigators.
 Anyone with information identifying the suspect will be eligible for a cash reward.

-Central Alabama CrimeStoppers is offering a $2,500.00 cash reward for information that leads to the identification of the suspect.
-When you contact CrimeStoppers, you always remain anonymous.
+Central Alabama CrimeStoppers is offering a $1,000 cash reward for the information that leads to the identification of the suspect.

 If you have any information regarding the identity of these suspects or their whereabouts, please immediately call the Police or CrimeStoppers using the 24-hour tip line at 334-215-STOP (7867) or 1-833-AL1-STOP (251-7867) or download the P3-tips app.
-Make sure you receive a Tip ID and Password in order to dialog with Investigators in case there is a follow-up question.
-Your Tip may lead to a Cash Reward.
+Ensure you receive a Tip ID and Password to dialog with Investigators in case there is a follow-up question.

 Not reading this story on the WSFA News App?
 Get news alerts FASTER and FREE in the Apple App Store and the Google Play Store!